 Hathersage stepping stones, one of the main three Peak District stepping stones, sees a fraction of the tourist numbers at Dovedale stepping stones, but they are just as fun.
 It is also a lovely spot for the kids to have a paddle (a little further downstream).
 Plus this walk is accessible from Hathersage railway station for those arriving on public transport.

 This circular Peak District family walk from the centre of Hathersage is easy-going and relatively flat.
 The first section keeps passing under and around the railway line, and you should spot trains chugging past between Manchester and Sheffield.
 Then this walk follows the footpaths along the River Derwent, through shady trees backed by open fields.

-The stepping stones themselves are a little trickier than the Dovedale ones, so take care if you’re unsteady on your feet; kids under 5 will need a helping hand as their legs aren’t quite long enough to reach across to each stone, and parents carrying little ones in back carriers will need good balance!
+The stepping stones themselves are a little trickier than the Dovedale ones, so take care if you’re unsteady on your feet; small kids (under 5s) will need a helping hand as their legs aren’t quite long enough to reach across to each stone, and parents carrying little ones in back carriers will need good balance!